veracity/veracity-documentation/sections/vap/admin-tab/resource.md

 You can upload a paginated report in `.rdl` format.
 Paginated reports are ideal for certificates, audit findings, purchase orders, or long tabular data.

 ### Service Principal required
 Your VAP service must use a Service Principal account.
-Legacy Power BI Service Principal setups cannot upload paginated reports.
+Legacy Power BI setups cannot upload paginated reports.
+If you cannot upload an .rdl file, contact [VAP support](mailto:mailto:VAP@dnv.com).

 ### Supported data sources
 - Databases: Azure SQL.